Beginner's Guide to Linkers

 memory.
 This piece of memory can also be deallocated with

-free or delete, so the space is referred to as having "dynamic
+, so the space is referred to as having "dynamic

 extent".